-When called for in the contract, lightweight concrete shall have a minimum compressive strength of 3,000 psi at concrete shall contain not less than 560 pounds of portland cement per cubic yard.
+When called for in the contract, lightweight concrete shall have a minimum compressive strength of 3,000 psi at 28 days.
+The lightweight concrete shall contain not less than 560 pounds of portland cement per cubic yard.
 Make, cure, and determine the compressive strength of lightweight concrete cylinders according to AASHTO T 22 and T 23.
 Lightweight concrete shall have a maximum wet plastic unit weight of 135 pcf and a nominal slump of 3.5 inches.